Student Records F.A.Q.

 Click on a question that interests you to get a quick answer.
-If you need further information, contact the Student Records Office at (864) 941-8363.
+If you need further information, contact the Student Records Office at (864) 941-8361.

-What is PTC's Grading Policy?
+- What is PTC's Grading Policy?
 (See the Academic Catalog)

 Under this program, all Piedmont Technical College credits earned prior to the granting of Academic Fresh Start will be eliminated from the computation of the student’s grade point average and may never be used toward graduation at Piedmont Technical College.
+Any courses used previously toward the completion of a certificate, diploma or degree cannot be removed from the GPA.
 Students should see the Registrar for more details about this program.
 For financial assistance, the federal government requires a student’s academic progress to be tracked from the first date of enrollment, whether or not financial aid was received.
 Academic Fresh Start will not change this policy or alter the student’s course completion rate.
-Please refer to the Academic Standards of Progress for Financial Aid Eligibility Policy for further information.
+Please refer to the Standards of Satisfactory Academic Progress for further information.

 The Transfer Back program is available to students who will transfer to another college before completing degrees, diplomas or certificates at PTC.
 Participants can transfer credits back to PTC to complete their programs of study and receive the degree, diploma or certificate after leaving the College.
 Contact the Registrar for application forms.